New AtlanticistJan 28, 2020

-Megan Stifel is a nonresident senior fellow with the Cyber Statecraft Initiative at the Scowcroft Center for Strategy and Security.
-She is also Senior Policy Counsel with the Global Cyber Alliance and the founder of Silicon Harbor Consultants, which provides strategic cybersecurity operations and policy counsel.
+Megan Stifel was a nonresident senior fellow with the Cyber Statecraft Initiative at the Scowcroft Center for Strategy and Security.
+She is also senior policy counsel with the Global Cyber Alliance and the founder of Silicon Harbor Consultants, which provides strategic cybersecurity operations and policy counsel.
 Prior to founding Silicon Harbor Consultants, she was an attorney in the National Security Division at the US Department of Justice (DOJ).

 She most recently served on detail as a director for international cyber policy in the National Security Council at the White House.
 In this role she developed and implemented policies in connection with Internet governance, cybersecurity, and cybercrime.
 In particular, Megan developed and coordinated the interagency process culminating in the US government’s March 2014 announcement regarding the Internet Assigned Numbers Authority, developed the first ever interagency international cyber capacity building data call, supported the government’s response to the unauthorized disclosures of intelligence programs, and participated in multiple bilateral and multilateral engagements.
 She also contributed regularly to information sharing, privacy, and critical infrastructure protection policy development.